• 7 min read

 Electric and Hybrid Rental Cars

-The change coming in 2026 is not about introducing a brand-new charge for electric and hybrid cars, but about aligning all vehicles under one unified system.
-From 2026 onwards, petrol, diesel, hybrid, and electric vehicles will all contribute to road maintenance through the same kilometer-based framework.
+The change in 2026 is not about introducing a brand-new charge for electric and hybrid cars, but about aligning all vehicles under one unified system.
+From 2026 onwards, petrol, diesel, hybrid, and electric vehicles all contribute to road maintenance through the same kilometre-based framework.

 For renters, the process remains straightforward.
 Electric and hybrid rental cars follow the same rules and pricing structure as other vehicles, with no additional steps, paperwork, or reporting required.